chethan1527/Unit_Conversion/README.md

 4. Sqft to Hectre / Acres.

 # How to Use
-1.Run the script.
+1. Run the script.
-2.Select the conversion type.
+2. Select the conversion type.
-3.Enter the value you want to convert.
+3. Enter the value you want to convert.
-4.Click on the "Convert" Button the result will be displayed.
+4. Click on the "Convert" Button the result will be displayed.

 # Requirements
-1.Python 3.0
+1. Python 3.0
-2.Tkinter
+2. Tkinter